jessicastow/currency_converter/README.md

 My code made use of the following variables and arguments:

-- `from_currency`: Currency we are wanting to convert from (input).
+- `base`: Currency we are wanting to convert from (input).
 The user will be asked to enter their currency.
-- `to_currency`: Currency we are wanting to convert to (output).
+- `target`: Currency we are wanting to convert to (output).
 The user will be asked to enter their currency.
 - `amount`: The amount the user would like to convert
 - `date`: The date the user would like the conversion for.
 - `today`: argument to see whether the user would like the most recent (today/latest) conversion or if they want to use historical information.
-- `URL`:
-- `response`:
-- `rate`:
+- `output`: The amount of the target currency.
+Calculated by multiplying the the input (base) amount and the rate of the target currency.
 - `again`: Asks the user whether they would like to do another conversion.
 If the user answers 'yes' then the script is run again, any other response will end the program.

 ### Notes

 1. Add a 'list_of_currencies' - list of accepted currencies for the API, if inputs don't match this list print error "invalid currency"

-2. Code not working for historical dates?
-Fix this issue...